-There is emphasis on developing well-rounded individuals with thirst for learning and a sense of role as responsible citizens in a changing world.
+There is an emphasis on developing well-rounded individuals with a thirst for learning and a sense of role as responsible citizens in a changing world.
 Dulwich is a ‘learning community’ with teachers embracing learning theories and action research to shape innovation.

 The co-curricular dimension of the College is exceptionally strong.
 Music, art and sport, in particular, are thriving, with regular sports fixtures, school concerts and productions.
 All members of staff are expected to contribute to the co-curricular programme and students in the Junior and Senior Schools are encouraged to take two activities each term.
 Educational visits and residential trips in the form of ‘adventurous journeys’ in Senior School are integral parts of the curriculum, and included in school fees.

 Teachers are mainly recruited from the U.K., Australia, New Zealand, North America and international schools throughout the world.
 The remuneration package is generous with excellent accommodation, comprehensive medical coverage and other benefits, including freight, annual flight and living allowances, as well as free tuition at the school for up to two children.
 Seoul is at the forefront of technological innovation whilst preserving its vibrant historical traditions and enjoying a pleasantly clean environment for a city of its size.
-The city regularly hosts world class events in sports, music and the arts.
+The city regularly hosts world-class events in sports, music and the arts.
 Dulwich is situated in Seocho District, just south of the Han River within easy reach of the city’s many attractions and is well served by affordable and efficient public transport services.
-It will be possible to live well, explore the hidden treasures of a country ignored by mass tourism, whilst being centrally located for visiting China, Japan and other neighbouring Asian countries.
+It will be possible to live well, explore the hidden treasures of a country ignored by mass tourism, whilst being the perfect jump-off point for visiting China, Japan and other neighbouring Asian countries.